giorgiop94/digital-garden/_notes/coordination failures - multipolar traps.md

 ---
-title: coordination failures (multipolar traps)
----
----

-title: coordination failures (multipolar traps)
+title: coordination failures - multipolar traps
 ---
 Scenarios where each agent acting in their rational (short-term) best interest, leads to collective behavior that makes everyone being worse off in the long term. .